XenitAB/xenitab.github.io/docs/xks/developer-guide/best-practices.md

 TODO

-## Database
+## Graceful Shutdown

 Your pod can be shut down by kubernetes.
-Make sure the following has been configured.

-1. Your application has graceful shutdown that closes connection to database.
+Make sure you capture sigterm and act reasonably on the signal.
+What reasonable is depends on you application, but a common case is to finish handling all ongoing http-requests as well as closing connections cleanly to databases and external services.

 ## Observability and Telemetry